Image Description Elements

 pacman |

-In general the specification of one preferences section is sufficient.
-However, it’s possible to specify multiple preferences sections and distinguish between the sections via the profiles attribute.
+However, it’s possible to specify multiple preferences sections and

-In combination with the above the preferences element supports the following optional elements:
+In combination with the above, the preferences element supports the following optional elements:

 locale-filtering can be set to “true” or “false”.
-If set to “true” it
+If set to “true”, it

-sets the install_lang macro for RPM based installations to the RPM
+sets the install_lang macro for RPM-based installations to the RPM-

-if they don’t match the configured list.
+being filtered out by rpm if they don’t match the configured list.

 <preferences>